lucylow/Yeezy-Taught-Me/README.md

 * 'Name of the text dataset’ for input file
 * Path to the trained next-char prediction model saved on disk
 * Length of the text to generate
 * Temperature value to use of text generation.
-DISPLAY_TEMPERATURES = [0, 0.25, 0.5, 0.75] Higher values lead to more random-looking generation results
+Higher values for more random-looking results
 * CUDA GPU for training
 * Step length for how many characters to skip between one example to next